meilisearch/documentation/learn/getting_started/chapter_2_customizing_relevancy.md

 ## Displayed attributes

 By default, all attributes are displayed in each matching document but you can update the settings to change that.
-If you access the MeiliSearch search preview at `http://127.0.0.1:7700/`, you will notice that you can view all of the attributes in the `movies` index.
+If you access the Meilisearch search preview at `http://127.0.0.1:7700/`, you will notice that you can view all of the attributes in the `movies` index.

 ![search preview with default displayed attributes](/getting-started/default_displayed_attributes.png)